sherlockblaze/blog/_posts_cn/design-pattern/design-pattern-in-go.md

 ```

 In the Decorator pattern, we decorate a type dynamically.
 This means that the decoration may or may not be there, or it may be composed of one or many types.
 If you remember, the Proxy pattern wraps a type in a similar fashion, but it does so at compile time and it's more like a way to access some type.

+At the same time, a decorator might implement the entire interface that the type it decorates also implements or not.
+So you can have an interface with 10 methods and a decorator that just implements one of them and it will still be valid.
+This is a very powerful feature but also very prone to undesired behaviors at runtime if you forget to implement any interface method.

+In this aspect, you may think that the Proxy pattern is less flexible, and it is.
+But the Decorator pattern is weaker, as you could have errors at runtime, which you can avoid at compile time by using the Proxy pattern. **Just keep in mind that the Decorator is commonly used when you want to add functionality to an object at runtime, like in our web server.** It's a compromise between what you need and what you want to sacrifice to achieve it.

+### Facade Design Pattern

+**Proxy pattern was a way to wrap an type to hide some of its features of complexity from the user.**

+**Imagine that we group many proxies in a single point such as a file or a library.** This could be Facade patter.

+A facade, in architectural terms, is the front wall that hides the rooms and corridors of a building.
+It protects its inhabitants from code and rain, and provides them privacy.
+It orders and divides the dwellings.

+The Facade design pattern shields the code from unwanted access, orders some calls, and hides the complexity scope from the user.

+#### Objectives

+You use Facade when you want to hide the complexity of some tasks, especially when most of them share utilities(such as authentication in an API).
+A library is a form of facade, where someone has to provide some methods for a developer to do certain things in a friendly way.
+This way, if a developer needs to use your library, he doesn't need to know all the inner tasks to retrieve the result he/she wants.